chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 1. The client determines the reputation of each Resolver Identity derived from the certificate.
 1. The maximum (i.e. most favorable) reputation is the reputation of this connection.

-> TODO: Consider using the SVCB TargetName to select a single Resolver Identity.
-Does this require the use of SNI?
+> OPEN QUESTION: Would it be better to use the SVCB TargetName to select a single Resolver Identity?
+This would avoid the need to enumerate the certificate's names, but it would require the use of SNI (unlike standard DDR), and would not be compatible with all upstream encrypted resolvers.

+> OPEN QUESTION: Can we simplify the resolver identity to just a domain name?
+This would make reputation systems easier, but it would not allow distinct reputation for different colocated resolution services, so reputation providers would have to be sure that no approved resolver has other interesting colocated services.

 This process MUST be repeated whenever a new TLS session is established, but reputation scores for each resolver endpoint MAY be cached.